gauthierdb/Scientific-Project/To_do/README.md

-# Please open the file with your name and correct the things written in there, upload all the corrected files in Main\Corrections\FolderWithYourName
+# Please open the file with your name under folder "Individua_assignments" and correct the things written in there, upload all the corrected files in Main\Corrections\FolderWithYourName